About Me

 This discusses the (rather popular) connection between stochastic gradient descent and Bayesian inference, and looks at the connection from the perspective of natural gradients.
 I helped fix some errors regarding how changes of variables work in stochastic calculus. - Stochastic natural gradient descent draws posterior samples in function space, NeurIPS workshop paper.

-Talks
+Invited Talks

 - Recent Developments in Lagrangian Floer Theory, Simons Center for Geometry and Physics @ Stony Brook, "Holomorphic Floer Theory and the Fueter Equation", 3/17/2022